stonecharioteer/blog/source/posts/technology/resources.rst

 .. warning::

-   I copied these over from my TIL page.
+   I copied these over from the automated TIL page I used to run a while ago using a discord bot.
    I need to clean these up, but it'll take a lot of time.

 * `-2000 Lines of Code <https://www.folklore.org/StoryView.py?project=Macintosh&story=Negative_2000_Lines_Of_Code.txt&sortOrder=Sort%20by%20Date&detail=medium>`_
 * `/r/cscareerquestions resume FAQ and Wiki <https://www.reddit.com/r/cscareerquestions/wiki/faq_resumes>`_